 The following picture illustrates the data model of petrol vehicle scenario.
 The velocity, fuel amount, acceleration, and angular velocity of each petrol vehicle spread over cities will be collected.
 Obviously, the measurements of single petrol vehicle are the same as those of another.

 In the actual scenario, many entities collect the same measurements, that is, they have the same measurements name and type.
 A schema template can be declared to define the collectable measurements set.
 Schema template is hung on any node of the tree data pattern, which means that all entities under the node have the same measurements set.

 Currently you can only set one schema template on a specific path.
 If there's one schema template on one node, it will be forbidden to set any schema template on the ancestors or descendants of this node.
 An entity will use it's own schema template or ancestor's schema template.

-Please notice that, we strongly recommend not setting templates on the nodes above the database to accommodate future updates and collaboration between modules.
+Please notice that, we strongly recommend not setting templates on the nodes above the storage group to accommodate future updates and collaboration between modules.

 In the following chapters of data definition language, data operation language and Java Native Interface, various operations related to schema template will be introduced one by one.

 After applying schema template, the following picture illustrates the new data model of petrol vehicle scenario.
 All petrol vehicles share the schemas defined in template.
 There are no redundancy storage of measurement schemas.

 The term about lifetime of schema template may help you utilize it in a better way.
 Within this section, there are 6 key words specifying certain phase of schema template, namely CREATE, SET, ACTIVATE, DEACTIVATE, UNSET, and DROP.
 The figure below shows the process and related SQL examples for all these phases.
 When a user issues a statement mentioned above, there will be a check accordingly.
 The statement will be executed successfully if the check passed, refused otherwise.

 - To CREATE a template, ensure that the template has a distinct name from all existed ones;